-We LOVE drizzling tons of maple syrup on our gluten-free pancakes!
-After all, it’s pure sap from maple trees.
-Right?
+We LOVE to drizzle gobs of maple syrup on Paleo Pancakes!
+Because it’s pure sap from maple trees – Right?
+Uh Oh!
 Sorry, the answer is NO!
-But maple syrup is unprocessed?
-Right?
-The answer is NO!
-But maple syrup low in sugar?
-Right?
+But maple syrup is unprocessed – Right?
+The answer is again NO!
+Maple syrup low in sugar – Right?
 NO NO NO!
-But maple won’t acidify my body like sugar, right?
-SORRY, IT ACIDIFIES EXACTLY THE SAME AS SUGAR!
-Oh dear!
+Maple won’t acidify my body pH like sugar.
+SORRY, IT ACIDIFIES THE SAME AS SUGAR!
 As usual, the devil is in the details.
 This won’t be my most popular post.
 Ha Ha!
 Here goes!

-As we generously smother our pancakes with maple syrup, or use it to sweeten muffins, we conveniently forget the fact that it takes 40 – 50 gallons of raw sap to produce 1 gallon of commercial maple syrup.
-How can we consider this natural or even Paleo if it’s processed and boiled down to 2% of its original volume?
+As we generously smother our pancakes with maple syrup, we conveniently forget that it takes 40 – 50 gallons of raw sap to produce a single gallon of commercial maple syrup.
+Yikes!
+How can we consider this natural or Paleo if it’s processed and boiled down to 2% of its original volume?
+Ha Ha!

 Maple syrup is touted as a natural sweetener in snacks, energy bars, and desserts.
 But unfortunately we’ve fallen in to the wishful thinking trap.
 Oh sure, it tastes great!
 However, with a worldwide epidemic of chronic sugar-related diseases (cancer, diabetes, obesity, metabolic disorder, arthritis, Alzheimer’s), maybe we should look at the sugar content and how maple syrup is processed.
 It’s important to know how maple syrup is processed and how it affects your health.